Courses

 • A desire to learn

-Optional: Watercolour pencils, watercolour, crayons, gel pens
+Optional: Watercolour pencils, watercolour, crayons, gel pens.

-*Please note that there will be a break week on Wednesday 29th May (for Half Term) and courses will resume the following week, meaning that the last session will take place Wednesday 26th June.
+*Please note that there will be a break week on Wednesday 30th October (for Half Term) and courses will resume the following week, meaning that the last session will take place Wednesday 11th December.

 Book Now